Thomas-Schatz/scone-phobia/README.md

 The idea is to have, on the one hand, a somewhat static set of general-purpose utilities that make it easy to write new analysis and plot scripts cleanly and easily and, on the other hand, an open-ended set of such analysis and plot scripts.

 There are currently three packages (i.e. subfolders) in the src repository:
-  - util: this is where general-purpose utilities are placed (read more about those below)
+  - utils: this is where general-purpose utilities are placed (read more about those below)
   - analyses: scripts for carrying out a particular analysis (e.g. comparing discrimination errors obtained with a Japanese vs an American English model on American English /r/-/l/ discrimination) should go there
   - plots: scripts used to generate plots from the results of a particular analysis should go there

 ## General-purpose utilities

-This is the core part of the library, located in the src/util folder.
+This is the core part of the library, located in the src/utils folder.

 Content: